halbor/protobuf-c-iter-unpack/README.md

 ## Installation

-You must have installed google protobuf-2.4.1+ library (and python binding)
+You must have installed google protobuf-2.4.1+ library, compiler and python binding.

 Install protoc-gen-c-iter script into any dir accessible via $PATH:
 ```sh